 Towards the end of 2018 Google began sending notices to publishers who operate domains that Google deem to be outside of their policy.
 Despite being given a deadline for compliance, many publishers are still struggling to decipher what it is that Google requires of them.
 This guide tries to offer publishers practical advice on becoming compliant with Google’s policy, which should also help in terms of broader compliance.

-Download our free guide to Google’s EU User Consent Policy today.
-The guide includes:
+Download our free guide to Google’s EU User Consent Policy today

 - Who the policy applies to

 - Plain English guide to what the policy requires

 - How to obtain consent

 - Information about compliance without consent

 Enter your details above to download our free guide to Google EU User consent policy.
 Please enter your address carefully as the guide will be emailed instantly to the address you provide.